Dental fillings Brisbane

 What types of filling are there?

-Amalgam has been used for more than 150 years thanks to its strong metal mixture- a combination of silver, copper, tin, mercury and zinc.
-Although exposure to mercury can be toxic, amalgam is safe and effective for most people.
-The Australian Dental Association, along with the dental community worldwide, continues to support the use of amalgam fillings.
+Dental Amalgam filling (often referred to as silver fillings) has been used for more than 150 years thanks to its strong metal mixture- a combination of silver, copper, tin, mercury and zinc.
+Although exposure to mercury can be toxic, an amalgam filling is safe and effective for most people.
+The Australian Dental Association, along with the dental practices and dental community worldwide, continues to support the use of amalgam fillings.
 However, they suggest avoiding use in pregnant or breastfeeding women, children and people with kidney disease.

-Composite resin is a white or tooth-coloured material that can be matched to the colour of the other teeth.
+Composite resin (also known as white fillings) is a tooth-coloured or white filling material that can be matched to the colour of your teeth.
 Composite resin looks more natural than amalgam, but is more expensive to produce.
 Some studies have suggested that composite resin might not last as long when filled in adult back teeth, which handle a lot of pressure.

 Glass-ionomers can also be matched to your teeth colour, but they might not last as long as composite resin.
 Glass-ionomers are usually used in areas where there is not a lot of biting pressure and on baby teeth.